Sousastep/sousastep/SousaFX/.docs/_sources/content/EULA.rst.txt

 .. important::

-    For SousaFX to comply with the license I must inform you that I recolored the following icon: https://www.iconarchive.com/show/oxygen-icons-by-oxygen-icons.org/Actions-games-config-options-icon.html
+    For SousaFX to comply with the license I must inform you that I recolored the following icon: `action games config options <https://www.iconarchive.com/show/oxygen-icons-by-oxygen-icons.org/Actions-games-config-options-icon.html>`_